-Recognising the same experience of the “emotional rollercoaster” during the grand final, Casey, the system engineer of the team added.
+Recognizing the same experience of the “emotional rollercoaster” during the grand final, Casey, the system engineer of the team added.
 “We felt super relieved when the Singapore team was announced as the 1st runner-up, and it was truly amazing when our country (the Philippines) was being called as the grand winner.
-Jeremiah and I shouted, Ivy cried, Reinier was very happy.”
+Jeremiah and I shouted Ivy cried, Reinier was very happy.”
 The team recalled the situation in joy and laughter as if they were experiencing it again.

 Adapting to the new normal

-In the context of a global pandemic, AWS Hackdays 2020 has swiftly adapted to the “new normal” by providing a quality online hackathon experience for all their participants from around the world.
+In the context of a global pandemic, AWS Hackdays 2020 has swiftly adapted to the “new normal” by providing a quality online hackathon experience for all its participants from around the world.
 “We’re in a global pandemic, but there are still opportunities like the AWS Hackdays for people to innovate,” said Jeremiah.

-Unlike traditional offline hackathons that last for 24 to 48 hours, online hackathons with a longer time frame of 4 to 5 months had offered them a chance to build stronger relationships within the team.
+Unlike traditional offline hackathons that last for 24 to 48 hours, online hackathons with a longer time frame of 4 to 5 months offered them a chance to build stronger relationships within the team.
 “We wouldn’t forget the late nights and early mornings we spent together virtually, as it was something that would never happen in an offline hackathon,” added Casey.

 Leveraging the functions of the Agorize Platform